er-hiba/Learn2Code/README.md

 - notes_moyennes.txt contains the algorithm in French

 ### Revenue_Calculator
 *Description*: This program calculates revenue based on the total number of units sold and the price per unit.
-It also allows the user to input a currency symbol and displays the symbol and the revenue with two decimal places.
+Additionally, it lets users input a currency symbol and displays both the symbol and the revenue, rounded to two decimal places.

 *Files*: The file that contains the code for this project is revenue_calculator.py
 You can find it in the directory Revenue_Calculator